 FAQ and solutions for making yogurt with yogurt machines

 1. Granular texture during fermentation

-When processing yoghurt, the higher the yoghurt fermentation temperature is set, the shorter the fermentation time required, the fermentation can be stopped earlier, and then cooled and packaged.
+When processing yogurt, the higher the yogurt fermentation temperature is set, the shorter the fermentation time required, the fermentation can be stopped earlier and then cooled and packaged.
 This practice may damage the quality of the finished yogurt.
 Yogurt may have a granular texture at higher incubation temperatures.

 Why does this happen?
 When lactose is metabolized and fermented to lactic acid, the faster the acid from the culture is produced, the more it will impact the milk proteins inherent in the yogurt.
 Growing yoghurt at a set temperature of 110 ° F can reach a pH that terminates fermentation in a short period of time-that is, 7.5 hours instead of 8 hours.
 However, the fast-produced acid of lactic acid bacteria impacts milk protein and makes it granular in quality in a culture tank or in a cup (if fermented in a cup).

 Solution: If the problem is caused by too high fermentation temperature, then the obvious solution is to set a lower culture temperature.
 Because yoghurt is fermented at a lower temperature of 104 ° F, acid is produced at a slower rate, thereby reducing the probability of milk protein being hit.

 2. Yogurt is too acidic and the PH of the finished product is too low